We-ppreciate/weppreciate-part-b-submission-readme/readme.md

 ## R3 Employ and utilise proper source control methodology (git)

+The code repositories for both the frontend and backend of our application used Git as the source control methodology, and GitHub as our software to implement and manage the source control of our code.

 ## R4 Demonstrate your ability to work in a team